tc39/proposal-temporal/docs/duration.md

 **Returns:** a new `Temporal.Duration` object.

 All of the arguments are optional.
-Any missing or `undefined` numerical arguments are taken to be zero, and all non-integer numerical arguments are rounded down to the nearest integer.
+Any missing or `undefined` numerical arguments are taken to be zero, and all non-integer numerical arguments are rounded to the nearest integer, towards zero.
-Negative numbers are not allowed.
+Any non-zero arguments must all have the same sign.

-Use this constructor directly if you have the correct parameters already as numerical values, but otherwise `Temporal.Duration.from()`, which accepts more kinds of input and allows disambiguation behaviour, is probably more convenient.
+Use this constructor directly if you have the correct parameters already as numerical values.
+Otherwise `Temporal.Duration.from()` is probably more convenient because it accepts more kinds of input and allows disambiguation behaviour.

 Usage examples:
 ```javascript